CIS565-Fall-2022/Project2-Stream-Compaction/README.md

 In `stream_compaction/efficient.cu`, implement
 `StreamCompaction::Efficient::scan`

+This is equivalent to the "Work-Efficient Parallel Scan" from the slides and *GPU Gems 3* section 39.2.2.
+Instead of using shared memory as in Example 39-2, use global memory only.
+This will again require multiple kernel invocations.

 ### 3.2.
 Stream Compaction
 In `stream_compaction/efficient.cu`, implement
 `StreamCompaction::Efficient::compact`

-This is equivalent to the "Work-Efficient Parallel Scan" from the slides and *GPU Gems 3* section 39.2.2.
-You will need to implement the scatter algorithm presented in the slides and the GPU Gems chapter.
+For compaction, you will also need to implement the scatter algorithm presented in the slides and the GPU Gems chapter.

 In `stream_compaction/common.cu`, implement these for use in `compact`: